eim/SpringSearch/readme.md

 - Linux
 - MacOS (with Docker ver.
 1.12 preferable)

-##Define folder with text files, which will be indexed.
+##Define properties:
 In src/main/resources/application.properties
-Property: source.files.directory
+define a folder with the text files, which will be indexed:
+- <em>source.files.directory</em>
+and an index folder:
+- <em>spring.jpa.properties.hibernate.search.default.indexBase</em>

 ##Build commands:
 - <em>clean:</em> ./gradlew clean